 The OGA Strategy

-The revised Oil and Gas Authority (OGA) Strategy places an obligation on the oil and gas industry to assist the Secretary of State in meeting the net zero carbon by 2050 target.
-This amends the MER UK Strategy which came into force on 18 March 2016
+The Oil and Gas Authority (OGA) Strategy places an obligation on the oil and gas industry to assist the Secretary of State in meeting the net zero carbon by 2050 target.
+The revised OGA Strategy amends the MER UK Strategy.

 The main changes to the Strategy are: